NextronSystems/thor-util-manual/usage/install-packages.rst

 Install Packages (install)
 ==========================

-The "install" feature is only used to install previously downloaded packages.
+Use the "install" command to install packages that have already been downloaded.

-The packages can be downloaded
+You can obtain packages by:

-- using the "download" function in THOR Util
+- using the "download" command in THOR Util
-- using the displayed URL that is shown during update or upgrade procedures
+- using the URL shown during update or upgrade procedures

-It is often used to update THOR program folders on systems without Internet access.
+This command is often used to update THOR program folders on systems without Internet access.